irislib/faq/README.md

 Keyword search works with relays that have implemented it.

 ### Local storage
-Iris stores a few of the latest messages, contacts and metadata, but could store more in the future.
+Iris stores a few of the latest messages, contacts and metadata for better user experience.

 ### NIP05 verification failed
 If your NIP05 is not showing on your profile, check whether you have technical errors in the NIP05 implementation (e.g. CORS error).